 Check the prevailing market rents as well.
-Find out the rates in the neighborhood and other nearby locations and then compare them with your new rate.
-If possible, talk to your partners or commercial property management company to get ideas.
+Find out the rates in the neighbourhood and other nearby locations, and then compare them with your new rate.
+If possible, talk to your partners or a commercial property management company to get ideas.
 Go ahead and find out the latest market lease rates and use the information you’ll gather to find an ideal rate for your commercial property.

 Landlords must give their tenants 30 to 60 days’ notice before increasing the rent.
 In most states, this is a requirement, but the amount of time given may vary depending on how much the rent will increase.